Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Visa, Mastercard, American Express, Discover, JCB, Diners Club, Federal and Million cards find acceptance in China, although to varying degrees.
-You may use your credit card at mid-sized to large hotels, restaurants and other businesses in most major cities, but you’ll find very few or no takers in rural areas or at small family-owned restaurants and shops.
+Visa, Mastercard and American Express find acceptance in China, although to varying degrees.
+You may be able to use your credit card at mid-sized to large hotels, restaurants and other businesses in most major cities, but you’ll find very few or no takers in rural areas or at small family-owned restaurants and shops.

 Potential credit card fees in China

-You should always keep an eye on credit card fees, all the more so when you’re travelling overseas.
+You should always keep an eye on credit card fees, especially when you’re travelling overseas.

 - Surcharges.
-Although surcharges aren’t legal in Canada, businesses in China commonly add a surcharge to the total cost of a purchase when a customer pays with a credit card.
+Although surcharges aren’t legal in Canada, businesses in China commonly add a surcharge to the total cost of the purchase when a customer pays with a credit card.
 In some instances, this cost is a result of fees imposed by processing banks.
 If you’re not sure, ask about the surcharge before handing over your card.

 Have more than one travel money option

 Depending on where you’re going, using your credit card can present challenges.
-While this can happen in smaller towns and rural areas, the part of a city you’re living in can also have an effect.
-Even if you see a sign that says a business accepts cards, it’s best to confirm in advance.
+While this can happen in smaller towns and rural areas, the part of a city you’re travelling in can also have an effect.
+Even if you see a sign that says a business accepts cards, it’s best to confirm in advance of attempting to pay.
 The sign may be old, the network might be down or the business might not accept credit cards at all.

-Cash is king in China, so it’s not uncommon for the Chinese to carry up to 2,000 yuan in cash at all times.
-You might want to keep at least 500 yuan with you, unless you plan to make a purchase that costs more.
-(See yuan to US dollar conversions below.)
+Cash is king in China, so it’s not uncommon for locals to carry up to 2,000 RMB in cash at all times.
+You might want to keep at least 500 RMB with you, unless you plan to make a purchase that costs more.
+(See RMB to CAD conversions below.)